rougier/from-python-to-numpy/06-custom-vectorization.rst

 ++++++++

-Since the object is dynamic by definition, it is important to offer a general-purpose creation method powerful enough to avoid to have to do later manipulations.
+Since the object is dynamic by definition, it is important to offer a general-purpose creation method powerful enough to avoid having to do later manipulations.
 Such manipulations, for example insertion/deletion, cost a lot of operations and we want to avoid them.
 Here is a proposal (among others) for the creation of a `TypedList` object.